 Versioning API: `/v1/`, `Accept: version`, `GraphQL alias`

 As the API evolves, new methods, parameters, and logic emerge.
-In order not to disrupt the work of current clients, API replication is used.
-We support several approaches to versioning, allowing integrators to use the necessary version of the interface without risk for stable operation.
+In order not to disrupt the work of current clients, API versioning is used.
+We support several approaches to versioning, allowing integrators to use the desired version of the interface without risk for stable operation.

 This is important both when scaling the platform and when implementing updates, testing or servicing old clients.